fatipardo/SBioSCIP2022/README.md

    - Login to your gmail account and run the code!
    - Enjoy your structures!

 3. In this repo you can find the answers to the questions from the first jupyter notebook.
-You can find them in the 'Answers' folder.
+You can find them in the ['Answers' jupyter notebook](https://github.com/fatipardo/SBioSCIP2022/blob/main/SCIP2022_ANSWERS.ipynb).

 ## What if you have questions?